 Healthy HER2 receptors are the proteins that help manage how a breast cell grows, divides, and repairs itself.
 However, in about a quarter of all breast cancer patients, the HER2 gene isn’t functioning properly.
 It makes an excess number of copies of itself in a process known as “HER2 gene amplification.”
 Then these extra genes instruct the cells to make too many HER2 receptors, which is called “HER2 protein overexpression.”
 The ultimate result is that breast cells grow and divide in an uncontrolled fashion.

 The HER2/neu test can discover whether the sample is normal or whether it has too much of the HER2/neu protein or an excessive number of copies of its gene.
 If you have been diagnosed with invasive breast cancer or have had recurrent breast cancer, your doctor may recommend this test.
-It will help your medical team determine your prognosis, characteristics of the tumor including how aggressive the tumor is likely to be, and the best treatment options.
+It will help your oncology team determine your prognosis, characteristics of the tumor including how aggressive the tumor is likely to be, and the best treatment options.

 This test is often ordered in conjunction with the hormone receptor test.
 Typically, the breast cancer tissue sample from a biopsy or the tumor removed during a mastectomy is used.
+This test can take about a week to get the pathology results back, whereas determining if the cells are cancer usually is known in just a day or two.

 What will the HER2/neu results tell me?